WindowsPointCloud/PointCloudSystem/README.md

 ## Module Overview

-Majority of existing point cloud detection frameworks are implemented and polished for linux/ubuntu system, including our prefered OpenPCDet framework.
-Hence, this framework is a point cloud object detection system (PointCloudSystem) dedicated for Windows OS.
-It covers the end-to-end functionalities from data annotation, data preprocessing, data augmentation, training and testing.
-Specifically, we integrate labelCloud and OpenPCDet into this framework for annotation and training, respectively.
-We also integrate our custom data preprocessing and augmentation pipeline to facilitate the end-to-end process.
-The details of the flowchart is provided below:
+Most existing point cloud detection frameworks are implemented and optimized for Linux/Ubuntu systems, including our preferred OpenPCDet framework.
+Therefore, this framework is a point cloud object detection system (`PointCloudSystem`) dedicated to `Windows OS`.
+It covers end-to-end functionalities from data annotation, data preprocessing, data augmentation, to training and testing.
+Specifically, we integrate `labelCloud` and `OpenPCDet` into this framework for annotation and training, respectively.
+Additionally, we incorporate our custom data preprocessing and augmentation pipeline to facilitate the end-to-end process.
+The details of the flowchart are provided below:

 ```
 # Preprocessing Module (tools/batch_preprocess.py)